 What is a fractional share?

-Fractional shares also arise when a company merges with another firm and the shares held by shareholders are unequal to the share swap (i.e. exchange) ratio fixed for the merger.
+Fractional shares also arise when a company merges with another firm and the share swap ratio is unequal to the number of shares held by shareholders.
+In such cases, shareholders may receive fractional shares of the new company.

-Since the fractional shares don’t trade in markets the company appoints a trustee to buy the fractional shares.
-The trustee then buys back those fractional shares from the investors and the proceeds are then credited to the primary bank account.
+It is not possible to sell fractional shares in the market.
+Instead, the company appoints a trustee to buy back the fractional shares from investors, and the proceeds are credited to the primary bank account.